-- 1.Doctor or dental appointments with a written statement from a physician: Such absences are for the actual time necessary to complete the appointment and are not to be considered a reason to be absent for a whole day. - 2.
-Extended absence verified by a written statement from a physician.
-Physician's excuses may only medically excuse absences or tardies to school for the specific date(s) the student was under direct medical care.
+- 1.Personal illness, doctor or dental appointments with a written statement from a physician: Such absences are for the actual time necessary to complete the appointment and are not to be considered a reason to be absent for a whole day. - 2.
+A medically excused absence requires a doctor's note listing all dates missed.
+Medical notes must be provided within 5 days of a student's return to school.